xiaogangLi/tensorflow-C3D/README.md

 # Action Recognition
 This is the implementation of C3D approach for Action Recognition in Tensorflow.
 It contains complete code for preprocessing,training and test.
-Besides, this repository is easy-to-use and can be develpmented on Linux and Windows.
+Besides, this repository is easy-to-use and can be developed on Linux and Windows.

 [Tran, Du , et al. "Learning Spatiotemporal Features with 3D Convolutional Networks."
 (2014).](https://arxiv.org/abs/1412.0767)